AlexV525/dartpad_workshops/implement_lazy_indexed_stack/step_05/instructions.md

 ## Control children updates more precisely

-Although we've implemented all necessary steps for lazy-loading, the current mechanism didn't support to reset the state of an updated child. we can still implement some more precise controls and updates for each child.
+Although you've implemented all necessary steps for lazy-loading, the current mechanism didn't support to reset the state of an updated child.
+You can still implement some more precise controls and updates for each child.

 Consider an update with children: